sjckenwong/Manifold-Optimization/README.md

 References:

-L.-H. Lim, K. S.-W. Wong, and K. Ye, "The Grassmannian of affine subspaces," Foundations of Computational Mathematics, (2020), to appear.
+K. Ye, K. Wong, and L.-H. Lim, "Optimization on flag manifolds," Mathematical Programming, (2021)

-K. Ye, K. Wong, and L.-H. Lim, "Optimization on flag manifolds," preprint, (2019)
+L.-H. Lim, K. S.-W. Wong, and K. Ye, "The Grassmannian of affine subspaces," Foundations of Computational Mathematics, (2021), 21 (2), 537–574

 L.-H. Lim, K. S.-W. Wong, and K. Ye, "Numerical algorithms on the affine Grassmannian," SIAM Journal on Matrix Analysis and Applications, 40 (2019), no. 2, pp. 371–393.